Even from a young age, growing up in far northern Bangladesh, Kaniz Fatema has been determined to help people.

 This is why I chose to push myself from a young age.
 Getting involved in activities outside of school eventually led me to win a scholarship to train as a paramedic.
 I remember how excited I was!
 My family were so proud of me.

 Even during my scholarship days I was never fazed by being a woman in the medical profession.
-I remember one day we had a career-building workshop where we played a cricket match.
-As you may know, cricket is an incredibly popular sport in Bangladesh, so everyone on my course, both men and women, were involved.
+I remember one day we had a team-building workshop where we played a cricket match.
+As you may know, cricket is an incredibly popular sport in Bangladesh, so everyone on my course, both men and women, was involved.
 It was a brilliant game, and best of all, I was awarded the player of the match!
 I learned from this experience never to consider myself any less than a man.

 It was a great pleasure to study medicine and paramedic skills.
 It made me realize that I all I want to do in this world is help people.
 After my scholarship studies, I found a job working for an international organization that specialized in maternal and children’s health: this is how I first trained to become a midwife.